-ORMC is responsible for the implementation of the operational risk management framework approved by the Board, and the development of specific policies, processes and procedures for managing operational risk including climate-related risk in the material products, activities, processes and systems.
-The members of ORMC comprise the Executive Director and Chief Executive (Chairman of ORMC), Assistant General Manager/Alternate Chief Executive, Assistant General Manager, Business/Alternate Chief Executive, Head of Risk Management Department, Head of Information Technology Department, Head of Accounts Department, Head of Business Operations and Administration Department and Head of Compliance Department.
+ORMC is responsible for the implementation of the operational risk management framework approved by the Board, and the development of specific policies, guidelines, processes and procedures for managing operational risk including climate-related risk in the material products, activities, processes and systems.
+The members of ORMC comprise the ED and Chief Executive (Chairman of ORMC), Assistant General Manager/Alternate Chief Executive, Assistant General Manager, Business/Alternate Chief Executive, Head of Risk Management Department, designated personnel from Information Technology Department of PBHK, designated personnel from Finance and Control Department of PBHK, Head of Business Operations and Administration Department and Head of Compliance Department.

-13. Anti-Money Laundering ("AML") Committee
+13. Anti-Money Laundering Committee

-AML Committee is accountable for the supervision of matters relating to money laundering and terrorist financing.
-The Committee shall assist the Board of the Company in overseeing the management of AML risk with the focus on the second line of defense as well as providing governance and advice to the Company on its policies and procedures designed to identify money laundering/ terrorist financing risk areas where the Company may be exposed.
-The Committee shall use its professional judgment to guide the Company and to report to the Risk Management Committee.
-The members of the Committee comprise the Executive Director and Chief Executive (Chairman of AML Committee), Assistant General Manager/Alternate Chief Executive, Assistant General Manager, Business/Alternate Chief Executive, AML Compliance Officer/Alternate AML Compliance Officer, Head of Risk Management Department, Head of Fixed Deposit Department, Head of Business Operations and Administration Department and Zone Manager.
+AML Committee is accountable for the supervision of matters relating to AML, counter financing of terrorism, countering proliferation financing and targeted financial sanctions.
+The Committee shall assist the Board of the Company in overseeing the management of money laundering, terrorism financing and proliferation financing ("ML/TF/PF") risk with the focus on the second line of defence as well as providing governance and advice to the Company on its policies and procedures designed to identify ML/TF/PF risk areas where the Company may be exposed.
+The Committee shall use its professional judgment to guide the Company and to report to the RMC.
+The members of the Committee comprise the ED and Chief Executive (Chairman of AML Committee), Assistant General Manager/Alternate Chief Executive, Assistant Business/Alternate Manager.
+Chief Executive, AML Compliance Officer/Alternate AML Compliance Officer, Head of Risk Management Department, Head of Fixed Deposit Department, Head of Business Operations and Administration Department and a Zone Manager.